saltstack-formulas/template-formula/README.rst

 ``template.service.clean``
 --------------------------

-This state will stop the template service only.
+This state will stop the template service and disable it at boot time.

 ``template.config.clean``
 -------------------------